 In addition to drug therapies and other forms of treatment at the veterinarian’s office, properly handling this problem at home will greatly improve an incontinent animal’s quality of life.

-When the skin is regularly exposed to the ammonia and other components of urine, you actually see the skin begin to break down.
-This results in open sores, infection, inflammation, fur loss, pain and since the skin’s exposure to the urine occurs on a daily basis, there’s no opportunity for healing.
+This results in open sores, infection, inflammation, fur loss, and pain, and since the skin’s exposure to urine occurs on a daily basis, there’s no opportunity for healing.

-You will often end up with a chronic problem that can be extremely uncomfortable.
 There’s also a higher incidence of urinary tract and bladder infections in pets suffering from incontinence.

 Diapering a dog